Up the Down Escalator

 “Can I introduce another angle to this too?
 You don’t have to be loud and out there to be assertive.
 It seems like a curve ball but ‘young, blonde, nice’ seems to equal ‘inexperienced, dumb, pushover’.
 What about considering individual differences, strengths and their contribution to productivity?” she added.

 David D’Souza added that he didn’t think it was fair to assert CEOs want to hire young people who won’t challenge.
 Instead he suggests they want to hire people that make them feel successful - “being in charge of beautiful young people really helps them feel like a success”.
-He explores this take more in his own blog in a post called The sexy women of HR
+He explores this take more in his own blog in a post called "Sexy women of HR – post implementation review

 Another reader commented that the issue wasn’t about gender and that it goes back to the issue of HR having to “fight for a seat at the table”.